jepemo/basic-blockchain/README.md

 ```bash
 bbchain --start-master
 ```
-But this node is alone, to connected to another master:
+But this node is alone.
+It can be connected to another master:
 ```bash
 bbchain --start-master --nodes ip1:port1,ip2:port2,etc
 ```

-For example, to start in local to master nodes:
+For example, to start in local two master nodes:
 ```
 bbchain --start-master --port 8000 &
 bbchain --start-master --port 8001 --nodes 127.0.0.1:8000